SUSTAINABLE SUCCESS IN

 In a world of ever accelerating change, virtually all organizations face highly challenging circumstances, with significant competition in even the nonprofit sector.
 Scope View provides more than just technical assistance.
 It develops and helps implement strategies and initiatives that give a competitive advantage to those for whom it works.

-While Scope View’s initial work centered in the Carolinas, its client base now stretches up the Atlantic seaboard to Virginia and New York, and across Michigan, Colorado, Arkansas, Texas, Oklahoma, Minnesota, Missouri and out to Alaska.
+While Scope View’s initial work centered in the Carolinas, its client base now stretches up the Atlantic seaboard from Florida through Virginia to New York, across Michigan, Colorado, Arkansas, Tennessee, Texas, Oklahoma, Arizona, Minnesota, Wisconsin, Illinois, Missouri, Oregon, Washington State and out to Alaska.

 Founded by Bill Millett in 1995, the company’s client list includes corporations, architectural firms, professional associations, economic development groups, United Ways, partnerships for children, a diverse range of not-for-profits, elected bodies, libraries, councils of government and state, county and municipal agencies.